Fat binary: Crash-protected system files

 Under DOS, some files, by convention, have file extensions which do not reflect their actual file type.
 For example, COUNTRY.SYS is not a DOS device driver, but a binary NLS database file for use with the CONFIG.SYS COUNTRY directive and the NLSFUNC driver.
-The PC DOS and DR-DOS system files IBMBIO.COM and IBMDOS.COM are special binary images loaded by bootstrap loaders, not COM-style programs.
+Likewise, the PC DOS and DR-DOS system files IBMBIO.COM and IBMDOS.COM are special binary images loaded by bootstrap loaders, not COM-style programs.
 Trying to load COUNTRY.SYS with a DEVICE statement or executing IBMBIO.COM or IBMDOS.COM at the command prompt will cause unpredictable results.

 It is sometimes possible to avoid this by utilizing techniques similar to those described above.
 For example, DR-DOS 7.02 and higher incorporate a safety feature developed by Matthias R. Paul: If these files are called inappropriately, tiny embedded stubs will just display some file version information and exit gracefully.
 Additionally, the message is specifically crafted to follow certain "magic" patterns recognized by the external NetWare & DR-DOS VERSION file identification utility.

 A similar protection feature was the 8080 instruction C7h ("RST 0") at the very start of Jay Sage's and Joe Wright's Z-System type-3 and type-4 "Z3ENV" programs as well as "Z3TXT" language overlay files, which would result in a warm boot (instead of a crash) under CP/M-80 if loaded inappropriately.

 In a distantly similar fashion, many (binary) file formats by convention include a 1Ah byte (ASCII ^Z) near the beginning of the file.
 This control character will be interpreted as "soft" end-of-file (EOF) marker when a file is opened in non-binary mode, and thus, under many operating systems (including the PDP-6 monitor and RT-11, VMS, TOPS-10, CP/M, DOS, and Windows), it prevents "binary garbage" from being displayed when a file is accidentally printed at the console.